Standing Desks – writing about a desk isn’t exactly an intriguing topic but it’s a must for anyone who works in front of a computer all day!

 It comes already built in the box (yeessss!) and you simply squeeze a lever either side of the desk to lift it up and down, easy.

-You can of course go nuts and spend a lot more on these kind of desks and get more bells and whistles, but this one suits me just fine.
+You can of course go nuts and spend a lot more on these kinds of desks and get more bells and whistles, but this one suits me just fine.

-So what are you waiting, get off your arse! 🙂
+So what are you waiting for, get off your arse! 🙂

 My name is Libby.
 I help entrepreneurs create digital marketing strategies that captivate & convert high-value clients.